PablLima/poor-guy-shooter/README.md

 # Multiplayer 3D Ball Shooter

 A 3D multiplayer game built with Three.js and Socket.io where players control balls that can move, jump, and shoot.
 Players can die when hit by bullets and respawn after a short delay.
+Made on a vibe night by Pablo Lima and Pedro Zamagna.

 ## Features